ianderrington/genai/docs/Understanding/agents/rag.md

 # Retrieval-Augmented Generation (RAG)

 Trained and fine-tuned LLMs can generate high quality results, though their generated results will be generally confined to the information they have been trained on.
-Additionally, their responses can suffer from:
+Additionally, responses can suffer from:

 * **[Confabulations and Hallucinations](../overview/challenges.md#hallucinations-and-confabulations)** that create false or inaccurate information
 * Lack of **attributon** making it difficult to ascertain validity
 * **Staleness** due to new or updated information

-**Retrieval-Augmented Generation (RAG) helps to solve these** is a context-augmentation method by coupling the information to external memory.
+**Retrieval-Augmented Generation (RAG) helps to solve these!!** is a context-augmentation method by coupling the information to external memory.

-Here is a basic comparison of the two: in
+Here is a basic comparison of the two:

 !!! example "Comparison with/without RAG"

     === "With"